 They serve their breakfast on the terrace with nice weather, from where you can enjoy panoramic views of the surrounding mountains.
 The hosts are super friendly and helpful people, they made us feel really welcome!
 There’s enough parking space directly in front of the pension in case you are coming by car.
 As mentioned, this accommodation comes with the Zell am See-Kaprun Summer Card which allows free admission to the most popular attractions, as well as discounts at several partners.

 Anyone who loves hiking in the mountains is gonna love Kaprun in Austria.
-The nature is simply breathtaking, with the intense turquoise colors of the Klammsee and the snow-covered tips of the surrounding mountains.
+Nature is simply breathtaking, with the intense turquoise colors of the Klammsee and the snow-covered tips of the surrounding mountains.
 The perfect 3-day hiking getaway from city life in summer to breathe in some of that fresh mountain air.

 We hope this post helped you out.
 You can show some ❤ and support for the blog and help us share more adventures!
 Our travels are entirely self-funded, so any show of support is greatly appreciated.
 It allows us to keep writing helpful travel guides and gather information to make it easier for people to discover the world.